berndpl/kohi/order.md

 </div>

 <div class="about">
 	<p>There are no beans available for order and probably won't be for a while.
-If you want me to inform you about fresh roasts subscribe here:</p>
+If you want to be informed about fresh roasts subscribe here:</p>

 	<!-- Begin MailChimp Signup Form -->
 	<link href="//cdn-images.mailchimp.com/embedcode/horizontal-slim-10_7.css" rel="stylesheet" type="text/css">